VetIoT: On Vetting IoT Defenses Enforcing Policies at Runtime: Design of

+The event simulator pushes each event $e_j$ sequentially to the platform using the platform's external API (\circledFour).
 Upon processing each event $e_j$, the testbed logically changes from the system-state $s_{j-1}$ to $s_j$.
 Note that $s_{j-1}$ and $s_j$ are not necessarily unique.
-After a short delay, the comparator collects the testbed's initial $s_0$ and final $s_n$ system-states (\circled{5}) and compares them to generate a report (\circled{6}).
+After a short delay, the comparator collects the testbed's initial $s_0$ and final $s_n$ system-states (\circledFive) and compares them to generate a report (\circledSix).
 This report indicates whether the \TDS was successful in preventing unexpected actions in case of an event causing any policy violation. \sysname additionally provides a debug mode.
 If it is enabled, a trace of how the system-state is changing after each event is included in the report.
-Before the event simulator repeats the process for the next testcase from \circled{2}, \sysname automatically resets the testbed to its initial.
+Before the event simulator repeats the process for the next testcase from (\circledTwo), \sysname automatically resets the testbed to its initial.
 The testing cycle will terminate once there is no more testcases or the time budget expires.